 Booking tip: book everything in advance and book direct.
 Walk in prices (and even photos with Skydive Hawaii) are much cheaper if you book at least 24 hours ahead online.

-Full price and skydiving comparison: I have a full comparison of Pacific Skydive Honolulu vs Skydive Hawaii at the end of this article.
+Full comparison: I have a full comparison of Pacific Skydive Honolulu vs Skydive Hawaii at the end of this article.

 Getting to North Shore